jaantollander/masters-thesis/content/20_background.md

 ```

 ### Lustre Configuration
-The global storage on Puhti consist of Lustre file system that has 2 MDSs with 2 MDTs on each server and 8 OSSs with 3 OSTs on each server.
+The global storage on Puhti consists of a Lustre file system that has 2 MDSs with 2 MDTs on each server and 8 OSSs with 3 OSTs on each server.
 The total storage capacity of the file system is 4.8 PiBs.

 ```
 $ lctl --version